cwon07/project1/readme.md

 ### Inspiration
 -----
 Calling all beer enthusiasts!
 I came across [Open Brewery Database API](https://www.openbrewerydb.org/) and was reminded of the brewery crawls I did in Portland way back when I was chidlless and free(jk prob going to remove this line).
-There are so many great breweries out there that are so unique and awesome but don't get caught in people's radar, so I wanted to build an app to make curated lists of breweries based on the location.
-Looking forward to using the app with friends!
+There are so many great breweries out there that are so unique and awesome but don't often get caught in people's radar, so I wanted to build an app to make curated lists of breweries based on the users' location.

 ### Installation Instructions